Is 15-year Term Life Insurance Right for You?

 How a 15-year term life insurance policy works

 A 15-year term life insurance policy provides life insurance coverage for a set period—15 years, in this case.
-During this period of time, the policyholder pays a monthly premium in exchange for guaranteed fixed premiums and a tax-free death benefit if the insured person passes away.
+During this period of time, the policyholder pays a monthly premium in exchange for guaranteed fixed premiums and a tax-free death benefit if the insured person passes away before the end of the term.
 The beneficiaries receive the lump sum payout, which they can use for children’s education, mortgage payments, or general financial protection.

-Unlike whole life insurance or universal life insurance, a term plan doesn’t include cash value components.
+Unlike whole life insurance or universal life insurance products, a term plan doesn’t include a cash value or investment component.
 A 15-year term focuses on affordability rather than building savings, making it one of the simplest life insurance options.

-Many policies require underwriting, which evaluates your health history, lifestyle, and medical risks.
+Many of the best life insurance policies require underwriting, which evaluates your health history, lifestyle, and medical risks.
 Factors like age, smoking status, and overall health all play a role in determining your final premium.
 The application process may include a questionnaire, medical exam, or digital health verification, depending on the insurer.

-You can estimate your coverage needs with a life insurance calculator and compare quotes from different providers to find a plan that fits your budget and long-term goals.
+You can estimate your coverage needs with a life insurance calculator and compare term life insurance quotes to find a plan that fits your budget and long-term goals.

 15-year term life insurance rates in Canada